jometzg/app-service/README.md

 App services provide a rich set of features, one of which is access restrictions.
 Access restrictions allow the definition of access control rules that allow or deny requests to a web app.
 These are based on IP addresses, IP address ranges and VNet subnets.

+App services also provide rich diagnostic capabilities from diagnostic logs to the [Kudu engine](https://github.com/projectkudu/kudu/wiki)

+We will look in details on how to setup diagnostics to look at inbound requests and then how to use the Kudu engine to send outbound requests from a web app - this can be used to discover routing issues and to establish the outbound IP address of the web app at that point in time.

 # Diagnostics
 Diagnostics can be setup here: